 For human, social, and economic growth, food and energy resources are essential.
 The finite resources of our world, including water, energy, food, land, and ecosystems, have been under intense strain since the dawn of the twenty-first century because of fast population and urban expansion as well as global economic development [1].
-The development of the food, energy, and water resources will face new obstacles because of global climate change, extreme weather events, unequal distribution of water resources, and carbon emission requirements.
-The sustainability of lengthy food and energy systems will also be put to the test by diverse resource availability, restricted resource scarcity. access, rising resource resource deteriorated quality, and reduced ecosystem services.
+The development of food, energy, and water resources will face new obstacles because of global climate change, extreme weather events, unequal distribution of water resources, and carbon emission requirements.
+The sustainability of lengthy food and energy systems will also be put to the test by diverse resource availability, restricted resource resource access, rising scarcity, deteriorated resource quality, and reduced ecosystem services.

-Renewable energy integration with ESSs, wind-solar hybrid power generating systems, windstorage access power systems, and optical storage distribution networks have all been examined by researchers [10].
-The use of renewable energy, frequency management, and peak regulation of the power grid have all been made more difficult by the advent of new technology, which has further affected the system's functioning.
+Renewable energy integration with ESSs, wind-solar hybrid power generating systems, wind-storage access power systems, and optical storage distribution networks have all been examined by researchers [10].
+The use of renewable energy, frequency management, and peak regulation of the power grid have all been made more difficult by the advent of new technology, which has further.

+affected the system's functioning.
 Energy storage technology offers an efficient way to address the issues by applying various energy storage devices to the power grid and promptly and adaptably adjusting the system power.
-The dependability of wind, solar, storage, or distribution networks has been studied [12].
+The dependability wind, solar, storage, of distribution networks has been studied [12].
 By 2030, the installed capacity of energy storage will expand globally by 42% to 68%, predicts the International Renewable Energy Agency.
 India and China will have the quickest rate of growth for energy storage installations by 2025, while Japan and Australia will have the highest percentages of installations [14].
-Energy storage technology may be used to spread out energy peaks, control frequency, tame volatility, and provide high-quality electrical energy.
+Energy storage technology may be used to spread out energy peaks, control frequency, tame volatility, and provide highquality electrical energy.
 Energy storage technology can also deliver a temporary energy source that can be effortlessly shifted off the grid, and the financial advantages are significant [15].

 As a result, it is anticipated that renewable energy sources (such wind and solar energy) would progressively displace fossil fuels and steadily grow their share of global energy consumption [5].
-The widespread use of intermittent renewable energy sources with multiple time scales, however, has the potential to have a significant negative Ramesh Nadagoudar.
-International Journal of Engineering Research and Applications www.ijera.com ISSN: 2248-9622, Vol. 12, Issue 12, December 2022, pp. 66-73 impact on the power system's forecasting and scheduling accuracy as well as operational safety and power quality issues when power is exchanged with the power grid [14].
+The widespread use of intermittent renewable energy sources with multiple time scales, however, has the potential to have a significant negative.

+impact on the power system's forecasting and scheduling accuracy as well as operational safety and power quality issues when power is exchanged with the power grid [14].
 Therefore, it is vitally necessary for renewable energy to be employed in operation control and energy management to have a control system that considers both the sufficiency of the power generating capacity and the flexibility of the power generation [13].
 It guarantees that the renewable energy generator set can operate across a wider power range, maintains the system's stable and efficient operation both in grid-connected and island modes, and reduces the intermittent renewable energy production that causes power fluctuations [14].
 Their application has been increased to further enhance the ESSs' economic and environmental advantages, such as in solar photovoltaic (PV), concentrated solar thermal, and heat energy systems [15].

-1.1: AGRICULTURAL TRANSFORMATION PROBLEMS AND CHALLENGES
+1.1 : AGRICULTURAL TRANSFORMATION PROBLEMS AND CHALLENGES